 Lisbon is the main city of Portugal, situated right in the centre of the country in the northern margin of the river Tagus.
 Its International airport is at 15 minutes from the city centre and from all the main hotels.

 The most important European Airlines, as well as some North America Airlines, operate direct daily flights to Lisbon, from the most important European Capitals and North America.

 For delegates making intercontinental flights, the best connecting hubs in Europe are Amsterdam, Munich, Zurich, Frankfurt, Paris, Brussels, Madrid or London.

 Lisbon International Airport, 7 km from the city centre, has daily flights to and from the major cities in Europe and the world.
-The Portuguese airline TAP – Air Portugal, as well as major international airlines, fly to and from Lisbon.

 Scores of national and international trains arrive in Lisbon every day.
 In addition to Santa Apolónia terminal station, the city has also the Gare do Oriente, which opened in 1998 adjacent to the Parque das Nações.
 Both stations have direct bus or underground connections to the city centre.